IBM/data-prep-kit/transforms/universal/pii_redactor/python/README.md

 ### Input

 The input data should be a `py.Table` with a column containing the text where PII detection and redaction will be applied.
-By default, this column is named `contents`, but this can be configured.
+By default, this column is named `contents`.

 **Example Input Table Structure:** Table 1: Sample input to the pii redactor transform